katydecorah/katydecorah.github.io/code/_posts/2018-11-04-flickr-to-jekyll.md

 ---
-title: Save all your Flickr photos found in your Jekyll posts
+title: Download the Flickr photos in your Jekyll posts
 category: code
 emoji: 🖼
 tags: